Smallholder Farmers

 In spite of the importance of agriculture in areas such as Africa, as well as recognition by governments of the need to invest to increase productivity, under-capitalization in agriculture and a lack of investment in infrastructure remains a barrier to lifting smallholders out of poverty.
 A study, conducted in 2008 to verify how many African countries had met their 2003 commitment to dedicate more than 10 per cent of national expenditure to agriculture, found only 19 per cent had met this goal (Economic Report on Africa 2009).

-women agricultural workersRegarding the situation of women in smallholder production, increased international efforts from United Nations bodies, donors and development organizations have resulted in many governments introducing more progressive policies and legal reform to try to redress the gender inequalities that disadvantage women.
+Women in smallholder production have benefitted from increased efforts by UN bodies, donors and development organizations to urge governments toward more progressive policies and legal reform that redress gender inequalities.
 However, even where there is a more favourable policy environment, the gap between policy and implementation remains significant.

 Read Making Agricultural Value Chain Programmes Work for Workers: A Practical Guide for Development Donors and Practitioners by Man-Kwun Chan.